-Stage Artist, Butoh Dancer And Teacher, Health Qigong Instructor
+Stage Artist, Visual Artist, Butoh Dancer and Teacher, Health Qigong Instructor

 Osku Leinonen, a freelance artist who lives in Tampere, Finland, is a versatile trainer and stage artist specializing in the field of applied theatre.
 Leinonen is a Butoh dancer and instructor at heart, spreading knowledge of this humane and intriguing form of performance, especially in Finland, where this art form is still fairly unknown.
 Leinonen has a background as a physical theatre performer.

 Leinonen attained his physical theatre credentials by working and training at The Mime Centre’s Total Theatre Training program run by Adam Darius and Kazimir Kolesnik in 2004-2005 in Helsinki.
 He was also a private student of Adam Darius for a number of years.
 He spent several years practicing acrobatics at Circus Helsinki.

 From 2002 to 2008, Leinonen worked in PerformanceSirkus, a multi-artistic professional theatre group, spending five years immersed in street theatre, mask theatre, contemporary mime, children’s theatre, drama pedagogy, and circus theatre.
 The group specialized particularly in street theatre, which in Finland was a fairly unique phenomenon.
 In addition to performing, Leinonen also carried out directorial and production duties, as well as training of new performers.